modmore/docs/en/01_Commerce/v1/75_Developer/Calculations.md

 ### Tax

-The total tax as calculated.
+The total tax as calculated, from all items combined.
 The tax calculation uses the `total_before_tax` column as value to calculate tax on.

 The tax field may consist of different tax rates stacked on top of each other.